Symplectic geometry of Higgs moduli and the Hilbert scheme of points over an elliptic curve: Introduction Preliminaries

-In 1987, Hitchin \cite{Hi} gave a dimensional reduction of self-dual Yang-Mills equation on a compact Riemann surface $\Sigma$, and had obtained equations for the Hermitian metric $H$ of a Higgs bundle $(E,\varphi)$ over $\Sigma$.

-Such equations are now called Hitchin equations, it attracts many interests since one can show that for any Higgs bundle $(E,\varphi)$ on $\Sigma$, there exists an irreducible solution $H$ to the Hitchin equations if and only if the Higgs bundle is stable.
-Thus, we have a diffeomorphic equivalence between the moduli space of stable Higgs bundles and the moduli space of irreducible solutions of the Hitchin equations \cite{Co,Hi}, which is the first part of the so-called nonabelian Hodge theorem.

-Higgs bundles also have many interesting aspects in the theory of integrable systems.
-Firstly, in Hitchin's original paper \cite{Hi}, he constructed a proper morphism form the moduli space of Higgs bundles to a vector space, which is now called the Hitchin base.
-This proper morphism has similar structures to the Liouville completely integrable systems.
-Furthermore, the Hitchin system is an example of the algebraically completely integrable systems.
+The study of Higgs bundles has many interesting aspects in the theory of integrable systems.
+Firstly, in Hitchin's original paper \cite{Hi}, he constructed a proper morphism from the moduli space of Higgs bundles to a vector space which has similar structures to the Liouville completely integrable systems \cite{Hi2}.

-Nakajima illustrated in his book \cite{HK} that the Hilbert scheme of $n$ points over the cotangent bundle of a Riemann surface $\text{Hilb}^n(T^*\Sigma)$ is analogous in many ways to the moduli space of Higgs bundles.
-In fact, Hurtubise \cite{Hu} showed that there exists a symplectic equivalence over an open set of $\text{Hilb}^n(T^*\Sigma)$ and $\calM_H(n,d)$, where $\calM_H(n,d)$ denotes the moduli space of degree $d$ rank $n$ Higgs bundles.
-From this identification, it is natural to ask whether $\text{Hilb}^n(T^*\Sigma)$ is related with an integrable system.
+On the other hand, Nakajima illustrated in his book \cite{HK} that the Hilbert scheme of $n$ points over the cotangent bundle of a Riemann surface $\text{Hilb}^n(T^*\Sigma)$ is analogous in many ways to the moduli space of Higgs bundles.
+So it is natural to ask whether $\text{Hilb}^n(T^*\Sigma)$ is related with an integrable system, and how is the integrable system of $\text{Hilb}^n(T^*\Sigma)$ related to the Hitchin system of $\calM_H(n,d)$.

-In the case of an elliptic curve $C$, we indeed have several fruitful results around the relationship between the Hilbert scheme of $n$ points and the moduli space of Higgs bundles :
+In the case of an elliptic curve $C$, we indeed have several fruitful results around the relationship between the Hilbert scheme of $n$ points and the moduli space of Higgs bundles.

-In \cite{GNR}, using gauge theory, they showed that the Hilbert scheme $\text{Hilb}^n(T^*C)$ is isomorphic to the moduli space of rank $n$ degree $0$ semistable Higgs bundles with marked structure $\calM_H^s(n,0)$.
+In \cite{GNR}, using gauge theory and Fourier transform, Gorsky, Nekrasov and Rubtsov showed that the Hilbert scheme $\text{Hilb}^n(T^*C)$ is isomorphic to the moduli space of rank $n$ degree $0$ semistable Higgs bundles with marked structure $\calM_H^v(n,0)$.

-Later, Groechenig \cite{MG} observed that the marked structure is indeed the so-called parabolic structure on Higgs bundles and extended their result to certain five families of isomorphism between $\Gamma$-Hilbert scheme of points and moduli spaces of parabolic Higgs bundles.
+Later, Groechenig \cite{MG} observed that the marked structure is the parabolic structure on Higgs bundles and extended their result to certain five families of isomorphism between $\Gamma$-Hilbert scheme of points and moduli spaces of parabolic Higgs bundles.